 Do supply chain folks have a strategy for big data analytics?

 The examples of potential applications of big data within logistics and supply chain would be:

 - Manufacturers can advise customers about improved notification of the delivery time, and availability; based on historic and current manufacturing data.

-- Freight carriers can reliably advise time of delivery, factoring in weather, driver characteristics, and time of day and date of arrival and whether it is PTL transport or FTL transport.
+- Freight carriers can reliably advise clients on time of delivery, factoring in weather, driver characteristics, and time of day and date of arrival and whether it is PTL transport or FTL transport.

 - Retailers can forecast and understand customer sentiment data and use of mobile devices in stores

 #2.
 3D Printing is now needed to support the product life cycle

 Where does 3D printing fit in today’s supply chain trends?
 And what is your company doing to fully leverage this powerful and surprisingly versatile innovation?

 3D Printing has been around for 3 decades and generally using additive manufacturing, however, commercialization at the mass level still has to take off.
 It involves the fabrication of products through the use of printers which either place layer upon layer of materials or employee lasers to burn material, resulting in a finished design.